-2 RESTORATION PLAN OVERVIEW
+32 RESTORATION PLAN OVERVIEW

 The Project Sponsor(s) shall submit a Restoration Plan to OCTA for review and written approval at least 30 days prior to commencing restoration activities.
+OCTA will then coordinate with the resource and regulatory agencies to obtain acceptance of this plan.
 Plans shall be prepared by persons with expertise in restoration and monitoring of Southern California ecosystems.
-Restoration plans shall include the following elements:
+A qualified Restoration Contractor shall be responsible for site preparation, plant species installation, and long-term maintenance.
+Restoration plans shall include the following elements, as described in this section:

 - Land ownership/land management

 - Property Analysis Record

 - Restoration strategy

 - Goals and objectives

-- Success criteria
+- Success criteria/Performance Standards

 - Site assessment

 - Planting plan

 - Source materials

 - Species protection

+- Functions and services to any applicable aquatic resources

 - Site preparation and installation

 - Maintenance program

 - Monitoring program

 - Contingency measures

 - Reporting and documentation